Requirements for Patient Care Technician Courses

 a.
 CPR Certified (Adult, Infant, and Children).
 This instruction can be provided first week of course with a $25 fee for CPR Card.

 a.
 Completion of Certified Background Check and Drug Screen is required on first day of course for approx $100.00 fee.
-This order will be completed by the student in the computer lab on the first day of class.
+This order will be completed by the student on the first day of class.
 This must be completed and reported prior to entry into clinical agencies.
 A positive test may result in inability to complete course or sit for state or national exam.

 b.
 Documentation on File in Health Science Program Secretary Office of Physical Exam by Practitioner that verifies physical health is suitable for patient care.

 c.
-Documentation on file in Health Science Program Secretary Office of Hepatitis B immunization series started, positive Hepatitis B Antibody screening after series completion, or declination signature on file.
+Documentation on file in Health Science Program Secretary Office of Hepatitis B immunization series started, positive Hepatitis B Antibody screening after series completion on file.
 Declination of immunization may put the student at risk of being declined to be a student at the practice institutions and will be cause for administrative withdraw from course.

 d.
 Documentation on file in Health Science Program Secretary Office of Negative PPD two step skin test or x-ray findings negative for active TB.